OHDSI/gaiaCatalog/examples/data/gaia_catalog_guide.md

     - We call this toolchain the Exposure2AI
 ## Exposure2AI
 - So far two scientific workflows are in development across this toolchain
-  - One workflow goes from the global Copernicus Climate Change Service to the construction of location and time specific variables for maximum temperature, minimum temperature, precipitation and humidity
+  - One workflow goes from the Copernicus Climate Change Service to the construction of location and time specific variables for maximum temperature, minimum temperature, precipitation and humidity
-  - The other workflow goes from the global Copernicus Climate Change Service to the construction of location and time specific variables for “exceedances”.
+  - The other workflow goes from the Copernicus Climate Change Service to the construction of location and time specific variables for “exceedances”.
 Exceedances are weather events that surpass a pre-defined limit or threshold

+> [!NOTE]
+> Variables are drawn from the [Copernicus ERA5 reanalysis dataset](https://climatedataguide.ucar.edu/climate-data/era5-atmospheric-reanalysis#:~:text=ERA5%2C%20the%20successor%20to%20ERA,timely%20monitoring%20of%20the%20climate.)

+> [!TIP]
+> The Copernicus ERA5 reanalysis dataset offers hourly data with a spatial resolution of 0.25 degrees by 0.25 degrees.
+This corresponds to approximately 31 kilometers at mid-latitudes.
+The data covers the globe and includes various atmospheric, land surface, and ocean-wave variables.